 • Pack binoculars to spot whales and other wildlife.
 Ferry crew usually announce when animals or birds are seen.

-• Do not forget government-issued ID, charging cords, and cash or credit cards to purchase food and other items on board.
+• Pack a government-issued ID, charging cords, and cash or credit cards to purchase food and other items on board.

 • Service animals are permitted to accompany a person with a disability at all times.
 Comfort/therapy animals are subject to the same restrictions as other pets.